control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 ...

 Few minutes later, and I got stuck by cross-platform problems.
 Next step, try to put it in a container.
+And this is the moment when you get **300 build errors**.
+All linked to static libraries.

+Why did I decided to do first **x86_64-unknown-linux-musl** and then rest?

+Now think pause...